-The walk is open to everyone, and will focus on information sharing rather than covering long distances, although a reasonable level of fitness is required.
-It is free for Burrenbeo Trust Members and a donation of €10 is suggested from non-members.
+The walk is open to everyone.
+However, it is free for Burrenbeo Trust Members and a donation of €10 is suggested from non-members.
+In case of bad weather which may affect the walk please check our website or Facebook page for the latest updates.
 For more information please email firstname.lastname@example.org or phone 091 638096.